 * Shop rags

 Having brake issues?
 If so, you might be able to identify the problem yourself.
+Obviously, if you feel at risk when driving as a result of your brake issues, get in touch with a mechanic who specialises in brake repair in Arvada, or wherever you might be based.
 There are three main reasons brake levers typically malfunction:

 Always check that your brake pads are close enough to your wheel rims.
 Before you reposition them, check that the pads are not too worn down.
 Replace the pads if needed.